replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 Most of its methods receive `Device` enum type as one of arguments.
 It is nested inside the `ColorTvContentRecommendationConfig` class.
 It can be one of: `TV`, `MOBILE` and `TABLET`.
 It lets you to set various settings for different device types.
 In order to set custom layouts, you need to provide android layout id leading to aprropriate resource.
 Process of designing is simillar to the usual layout creation.
 You can use all types of Views or Layouts, but in order to have injected some recommendations data into them, you need to use some specified ids assigned to proper view types.
 Although you don not need to use them all and you can add as many additional views as you want.

 !!! note ""
-    All settings are stored in the shared preferences, so once they are set in an app they are used in every app launch.
+    All settings are stored in singleton config which is shared between all recommendation units.
 In order to restore default layouts you need to invoke `recommendationConfig.resetToDefault()` method.

 ### Recommendation Center customization